LF-digitala-kanaler/LFDS/content/components/web/supportive-microinteractions/modal.md

       ### Trigger

-      How do you show a modal you might ask.
+      How do you trigger a modal you might ask.
 Easiest way is to use to built in data-attribute from Bootstrap.

       Notice the `data-toggle="modal"` and `data-target="exampleModal"` in the code snippet below.

       * `data-toggle="modal"` opens the modal window